-Your local authority or the Shared Lives scheme will be able to provide more information.
-See 'Other useful organisations' on page 20.
+Your trust or the Shared Lives scheme will be able to provide more information.
+See 'Other useful organisations' on page 23.

 Care homes

 Some care homes offer opportunities for people with dementia to stay for a short period of time.
 This is sometimes known as 'short-break care' or 'residential respite'.